driesvints/driesvints.com/resources/content/posts/2016-03-20-getting-started-with-dotfiles.md

 tags: osx
 -------

 Let's draw a situation.
 Your computer breaks down.
-And I don't mean the classic "Damnit, my computer broke down, better get it fixed".
+And I don't mean the classic "Dammit, my computer broke down, better get it fixed".
 No, I mean the "Oh shit, my HD is totally fried, I lost everything and there's no way on earth I'll ever get it back"-hell.
 Some day, you may experience this situation.
 If you're lucky you won't.
 But hey, luck runs out eventually.

 Thankfully, these days we have something called 'The Cloud ☁️'.
 We're developers so we're probably smart enough to save all of our documents up on Dropbox, Google Drive, iCloud, Github or whatever floats up there.
 Right? ...
 Right?